 6. Is the institution accredited?

 Coastal Carolina University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the baccalaureate, master's, specialist, and doctoral degrees.
 The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International – The Association to Advance Collegiate Schools of Business.
-The Spadoni College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and is approved by the South Carolina Department of Education.
+The Spadoni College of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is approved by the South Carolina Department of Education.
 Coastal Carolina University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
-The Department of Computer Science is accredited by the Accreditation Board for Engineering and Technology (ABET).
+The computer science program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The information systems program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+The information technology program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
 The Department of Music is accredited by the National Association of Schools of Music (NASM).
 The Department of Theatre is accredited by the National Association of Schools of Theatre (NAST).
 Click here to view all of the academic accreditations and recognitions held by the University.
 The PGA Golf Management program is endorsed by the Professional Golfers' Association of America (PGA).

 7. What academic support services do you offer?